Table of Contents

 The Shorter Certificate Timeline

-In December 2025, Let’s Encrypt announced a phased reduction of certificate validity periods from 90 days to 45 days by 2028, with the authorization reuse period shrinking from 30 days to 7 hours.8 The CA/Browser Forum’s SC-081v3 ballot, passed in 2025, establishes an industry-wide schedule:
+In December 2025, Let’s Encrypt announced a phased reduction of certificate validity periods from 90 days to 47 days by March 2029, with the authorization reuse period shrinking from 30 days to 7 hours.
+(Let’s Encrypt.
+“New certificate lifetime and authorization reuse schedules.”
+Let’s Encrypt Blog, December 2025) The CA/Browser Forum’s SC-081v3 ballot, passed in 2025, establishes an industry-wide schedule:

 Effective DateMaximum Validity Period